Essoen/static-dash/README.md

 - Lets you open the downloaded episodes directly in VLC (or other software) (to be implemented)
 - Let's you check off the episodes you've seen (not finished)

-Powered by jQuery, Bootstrap and Glyphicons, and made by [Esso](https://www.essoen.net).
+Powered by jQuery, Bootstrap and Glyphicons.